Samuel M. Howell, PhD

-Sam is a JPL/Caltech Postdoctoral Scholar in the Geochemistry and Astrobiology Group at JPL, as well as a Project Science Postdoctoral Affiliate on the Europa Clipper mission.
+Sam is an Ocean Worlds Scientist in the Planetary Interiors and Geophysics Group at JPL, as well as a Project Science Affiliate on the Europa Clipper mission.
 He works on constraining geologic processes that shape ocean world ice shells, and the future exploration technologies capable of accessing the interior oceans.

 He obtained his B.S. in Engineering Physics from the Rose-Hulman Institute of Technology with a concentration in Mechanical Engineering and minor in Thermal Fluid Mechanics.
 Sam obtained his M.S. and PhD in Geology and Geophysics University of Hawaiʻi at Mānoa, where he explored planetary-scale process through studies of local surface features.
 His research on Earth, the first-discovered ocean world, focused on the simple understanding that observable features are fingerprints of the planetary processes at depth: failure, flow, melting, mixing, and material transport.
 Samuel’s graduate research garnered national attention, including a 2016 Popular Mechanics Breakthrough Award for innovation detecting and predicting motions on the San Andreas Fault.